-It really is hard to find fault with a tyre that does everything quite so well.
 Take these out in the dry and traction is great, but more impressive is the wet weather grip.
 Tester Steve found them much more confidence inspiring in the wet than the Schwalbe Pro-One for instance, which, although excellent in the dry, has a tendency to slip on moist climbs.

 As far as rolling speed is concerned, they feel proper fast and this is backed up by strong results in independent testing.
 Bicycle Rolling Resistance's results show the GP5000 non-tubeless is not only significantly faster than the old GP4000S II, but nearly as quick as the Grand Prix TT, which should be reserved for just racing.

 The Fusion 5 Galactik road tyre is Hutchinson's all-out performance model, and tester Stu is impressed: "after riding them for the last four months I'm going to put them up there with some of the best race rubber I've ever used.
 They are grippy, roll really well and I haven't had an issue with punctures either.
 The best thing, though, is that they feel much more supple than the majority of tubeless tyres."

 Stu puts the Fusion 5 Galactik's performance down to the grip levels of the ElevenSTORM (or 11STORM as it says on the sidewall) compound.
 "Tyre companies tend to keep their specific compounds close to their chests, so I can't give you a list of materials from a spec sheet, but what I can tell you is that the rubber feels very soft and almost tacky.

 "These tyres really grip in the dry – you can absolutely bung the bike into a roundabout or bend at high speed and just know that it's got your back."